-Also, many newer cars leave out a spare tire in an effort to reduce weight and increase fuel economy.
-In this case, your vehicle may come instead with a tire inflator and a can of aerosol tire sealant, a product whose effectiveness can be limited.
+Other newer cars leave out a spare tire altogether in an effort to reduce weight and increase fuel economy.
+In this case, your vehicle may either have run-flat tires; or more likely come with a tire inflator and a can of aerosol tire sealant, a product whose effectiveness can be limited.
+Either way, you won’t want to drive far or fast until you have an actual repair.

-If you would like the added peace of mind of being able to make your own tire repairs en route, keep reading, as we’ve compiled a list of the best tire repair kits you can buy.
+If you would like the added peace of mind of being able to make your own tire repairs wherever you are, keep reading, as we’ve compiled a list of the best tire repair kits you can buy.

-For more information on the best tire repair kits, refer to our table of contents.
+For more information on the best tire repair kits, and how to use them, refer to our table of contents.

 Table of contents